abrxeth/token/README.md

-# token
+# Adding an ERC20 token to metamask or myetherwallettoken

-Adding an ERC20 token to metamask or myetherwallet
+This is a simple tutorial.